ericjaeminjoo/we-eat/README.md

 ## About the project

-We Eat is an web app where the client can choose any delicious Sukiyaki dishes and then change the quantity as he or she likes!
+We Eat is a web app where the client can choose any delicious Sukiyaki dishes and then change the quantity as he or she likes!
 Before checkout, the client has to review his order and enter his phone number to get notified when the order is ready to pickup.
 When the client checkout, the restaurant get notified by sms, and then reply to the client with a time to pickup.

 #### Project setup